CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-send-advanced.md

     ...
 }
 ```
-Note that the format of the date and time is rather strict.
-If the maxdelivertime
+Note that the the date time should be in UTC and that format is rather strict.
-is exceeded your message will not be delivered.
-You can track theses cases by checking
+If the maxdelivertime is exceeded your message will not be delivered.
+You can
-the failure.logs.
-Note that as a default SMTPeter only tries to deliver a message
+track theses cases by checking the failure.logs.
+Note that as a default SMTPeter
-for one day.
+only tries to deliver a message for one day.

 ## More information